rian39/notes/marres_digital_2017.md

 a new numerical infrastructure with the capacity to transform economic, cultural and political relations across society 156-7

-Digital platforms open up spaces of multi-valence: in these spaces, actions is measured, structured -- and valued -- according to multiple logics at once: everydya life, commerice, politics, knowledges, and so on.
+Digital platforms open up spaces of multi-valence: in these spaces, action is measured, structured -- and valued -- according to multiple logics at once: everydya life, commerice, politics, knowledges, and so on.
 157

 # Does digital sociology have problems